RickStrahl/SetResolution/README.md

 ## Multi-Monitor Support
 This tool supports multiple monitors via the `-m <MonitorNumber>` command line switch.
 By default the **Main Windows Monitor** monitor is used which corresponds to the **Main Monitor** setting configured in the Windows Display settings.

-Both the `SET` and `LIST` command support the `-m` switch to specify the monitor that the command applies to.
-Profile operations do not specify a monitor.
+Both the `SET`, `PROFILE` and `LIST` commands support the `-m` switch to specify the monitor that the command applies to.
+Creating a new profile does not specify a monitor.

 The `-m` switch uses a numbering scheme from 1-n, with monitor numbers identified in the `LIST` command.
 The numbers also reflect the same value you see in the Windows Display Settings dialog.